-Thrifty Kitchen Secrets Which are Simple to Follow
+Simple-to-Follow, Thrifty Kitchen Secrets

 Sometimes a solution to a problem is staring you in the teeth, but you just don't see it.
-Other times a solution comes to you in a Eureka moment.
-A little bit of lateral thinking is always useful, whether you are in the kitchen, the office or the garden shed.
+Other times a solution comes to you in a eureka moment.
+A little bit of lateral thinking is always useful, whether you are in the kitchen, the office, or the garden shed.

-Lots of people have clever ideas for making their life a little easier, or saving a bit of money, but they don't necessarily spread the good news around.
+Lots of people have clever ideas for making their life a little easier or saving a bit of money, but they don't necessarily spread the good news around.
 With my age and experience, I have plenty to say, and I'm planning several articles with handy hints.

-– add to your used vinegar all or any of the following, according to taste:
+Add to your used vinegar all or any of the following, according to taste:

 - some olive oil